taioo/CO2-emission-calculator/README.md

 # CO2-emission-calculator

-# Developer Challenge (Thaer)
-This (cli) application is part of the Developer Challenge.
 It is build with NodeJS, therefore, the installation of NodeJS.
 It is tested successful with v12.10.0.

 ## Setup
 Before you can make use of the application, it is required a terminal to install the dependencies and to compile with the following commands: